 - Çiğdem Mater Utku, Ali Hakan Altınay, Mine Özerden, Şerafettin Can Atalay, Tayfun Kahraman and Yiğit Ali Ekmekçi be penalized as “persons who assisted the offense” as per the Article 39 of the TCK considering that they assisted with the commission of the offenses before and during the incidents.

 The Istanbul 30th Heavy Penal Court has acquitted all suspects in the case into the Gezi Park protests of 2013.
 All 16 suspects in the case were acquitted of all charges and businessman, philanthropist and human rights activist Osman Kavala is set to be freed on Feb.
 18, 2020.
+On the same day, Kavala was detained again before he could leave prison.

 To see a detailed analysis of the case prepared by the Human Rights Watch, please click here.